 settings has revealed y

 -independent illumination variations on each detector segment.
-These variations are now being corrected in calcos
+These variations are corrected in calcos

 by applying a low-order flat-field correction (L-flat) that has been incorporated into the FLATFIELD reference file.
-The L-flat applicable to the original and second lifetime positions is shown in Figure 5.15
+The L-flats applicable to the fourth lifetime position are shown in Figure 5.15

 , and an example of the improvement obtained using the L-flat is shown in Figure 5.16